shopware/docs/resources/guidelines/documentation/structure.md

 ## Products

 The _Products_ section deals with topics which are specific to a single product of Shopware.
 Since almost all of our products share at least some aspects, it also serves as an "entry point" to other sections and articles.
-For example, the "catalog" used within our Community Edition and Professional Edition is technically the same.
+For example, the "catalog" used within our Community Edition and in all commercial plans is technically the same.

-However, every edition features some things that others don't - such as the B2B Suite within the enterprise edition.
-The corresponding documentation can then be found in "Products &gt; Enterprise Edition &gt; B2B Suite".
-At some point we might create dedicated spaces \(documentations\) for some of those entries.
-These spaces can then follow a similar structure to the entire documentation.

 ## Resources